hiiamboris/red-mezz-warehouse-gitlab-mirror/morph.md

 	return [line (lf line ...)]
 ]
 ```
-The above ruleset defines the textual structure of a CSV file.
+The above ruleset defines how to **interpret** the textual structure of a CSV file.

 ```
 csv-blk: context with emit-rules [